isopink/isopink.github.io/_posts/2025-04-06-Is Learning Feasible.md

 <br>

-(*Here is short proof*) The left-hand side represents the probability that $ν$ is significantly different from $μ$ — *the bad event.* The right-hand side gives an upper bound on this probability.
+(*Here is a short proof*) The left-hand side represents the probability that $ν$ is significantly different from $μ$ — *the bad event.* The right-hand side gives an upper bound on this probability.
 If we reduce the error tolerance $ε$, the bound increases.
 If we increase the sample size $N$, the bound decreases.
 We can accept this intuitively.
 In other words, saying $μ ≈ ν$ is **Probably Approximately Correct**.

 Here is a key idea: In reality, population mean generates the sample mean.
 However, since we don’t know the population mean, we interpret the sample mean as approximating the population mean, thanks to Hoeffding’s inequality.